 Drinks included: Most drinks are included – except for premium branded spirits, wines and champagne.

-Honeymoons: Fundu Lagoon tryies hard to make honeymooners feel spoiled – and they have had plenty of practice; it's popular with young honeymooners.
-It's also fairly unusual in being a beach lodge where honeymooners mix with each other – so often has a fun, social atmosphere.
-(Ask us about our 'Honeymoon Special' deal, with a discount for the bride.)See more ideas for Honeymoons in Tanzania
+Honeymoons: Fundu Lagoon is popular with young honeymooners – they always try hard to make you feel spoilt and special.
+It's fairly unusual in being a lodge where honeymooners mix with each other – so often has a fun, social atmosphere.
+It’s a perfect destination for a Tanzania honeymoon.See more ideas for Honeymoons in Tanzania

 Beach holidays: Fundu Lagoon organizes exciting day-trips by boat to the beautiful beaches of Misali Island, which are some of the best beaches found on and around Tanzania’s Pemba Island.
 You can scuba here, snorkel, or just relax and enjoy a great beach holiday.See more ideas for Beach holidays in Tanzania